-1. Use below as a reference for the orientation and location of the fuel system components:
+1. Use Figure 1 below as a reference for the orientation and location of the fuel system components:

-- Mount the electric fuel pump as close to the fuel tank outlet as possible with the bracket provided.
-Mounting the fuel pump in this manner will insure that the pump will prime easily to ensure faster starts. - 3.
+- 2. Mount the electric fuel pump as close to the fuel tank outlet as possible with the bracket provided.
+This will reduce fuel pump prime time, resulting in quick engine starts. - 3.
 There are two filters included with this kit.
-The pre-filter (Item 5) MUST be installed between the fuel tank and the fuel pump inlet (unless an in-tank pump is used in place of the pump in this kit).
+The pre-filter (Item 4) MUST be installed between the fuel tank and the fuel pump inlet (unless an in-tank pump is used in place of the pump in this kit).
 The purpose of this filter is to protect the fuel pump from particles of dirt or other foreign material.
 The filter should be installed with the arrow on the filter pointing in the direction of the fuel flow. - 4.
-The post-fuel filter (Item 4) should be installed between the electric pump outlet and TBI unit.
+The post-fuel filter (Item 3) should be installed between the electric pump outlet and TBI unit.
 This is a 10 micron EFI filter.
 Position the filter, so the fuel hoses can be routed without kinks or sharp bends.
-The filter should be installed with the arrow on the filter pointing in the direction of the fuel flow.
+The filter should be installed with the arrow on the filter pointing in the direction of the fuel flow (Figure 2).